Full dress uniform: French Army

-In the Army, only the Republican Guard plus certain bands and military academies have a complete full dress (grande tenue) uniform issued to all personnel.
-Units of the Chasseurs Alpins, French Foreign Legion, Troupes de Marine, 1st Spahi Regiment and Tirailleurs are permitted to wear, on special circumstances such as military parades, a variant of the service or combat uniform which includes items of historic ceremonial dress such as headresses, fringed epaulettes, cloaks, waist sashes etc. This is called "Tradition Uniform".
+Units of the Chasseurs Alpins, French Foreign Legion, Troupes de Marine, 1st Spahi Regiment and Tirailleurs are permitted to wear, in special circumstances such as military parades, a variant of the service or combat uniform which includes items of historic ceremonial dress such as headresses, fringed epaulettes, cloaks, waist sashes etc. This is called "traditional uniform" (tenue de tradition).
+Personnel of units which were recipients of state orders of military honor include in the traditional uniform the fourragère of the orders received.
+Headdress worn with such is the kepi.

 Bands of the French Army are permitted to wear special uniforms depending on circumstances.
-On representation duty, they often use a 19th c.-style full dress uniform dating from either the Napoleonic or Third Republic eras.
+On representation duty, they often wear a 19th c.-style full dress uniform dating from either the Napoleonic or Third Republic eras.

 Military schools

-Military schools of the French Army, including école spéciale militaire de Saint-Cyr, école militaire interarmes and école nationale des sous-officiers d'active, use full dress uniforms dating back to the 19th century worn by both students and staff.
-The ESMSC wears the shako while the two other schools wear the kepi.
+Military schools of the French Army, including the école spéciale militaire de Saint-Cyr, the école militaire interarmes and the école nationale des sous-officiers d'active, have full dress uniforms dating back to the 19th century worn by both students and staff.
+The ESMSC has the shako while the two other schools have the kepi.

-In addition to the military schools, École Polytechnique also maintains 19th century military-styled full dress uniforms.
-Founded as a military academy, the institution was transformed into a state-sponsored civilian post-secondary school in 1970, although still operated by the French Ministry of Defence.
-It wears the bicorne as headdress.
+In addition to the military schools, the École Polytechnique also maintains 19th century military-styled full dress uniforms.
+Founded as a military academy, the institution was transformed into a state-sponsored civilian post-secondary school in 1970, although it is still operated by the French Ministry of Defence.
+It has the bicorne as headdress.

 National Gendarmerie

-The Republican Guard of the National Gendarmerie is the last unit to wear dress uniform as service uniform, as guard of honour detachments are required to wear it while on duty.
-The cavalry regiment wear a 19th-century dragoon uniform, with metal helmet and white riding trousers, while the infantry regiments use a high-collared traditional gendarmerie uniform with the shako.
-The officer cadets and the staff of école des officiers de la gendarmerie nationale also use uniforms whose styling dates back to the 19th century.
+The Republican Guard of the National Gendarmerie is the last unit to wear full dress uniform as service uniform, as guard of honour detachments are required to wear it while on duty.
+The cavalry regiment has a 19th-century dragoon uniform, with metal helmet and white riding trousers, while the infantry regiments have a high-collared traditional gendarmerie uniform with the shako.
+The officer cadets and the staff of école des officiers de la gendarmerie nationale also wear uniforms whose styling dates back to the 19th century.